Matherunner/hldoc/weapons.rst

 Selfgauss is a very well known trick, but probably one of the least understood among speedrunners.
 Selfgaussing is the result of the beam hitting the player as it is being fired out of the imaginary gun barrel, or specifically the player's gun position.
 This is due to the origin of the line tracing :math:`\mathbf{s}_i` being *inside the player model*.
 An analogy from the real world would be firing a pistol from inside one's body, so that the bullet hits the player's internals point blank.
 The outcome is a perfectly vertical speed boost, as the inflictor origin :math:`\mathbf{r}_\text{inflictor}` and the player origin :math:`\mathbf{r}` coincides, thus giving a perfectly upward :math:`\mathbf{\hat{d}}` vector (see :ref:`damage boosting`).

-It is a common misconception that selfgauss occurs because the beam somehow "reflects" backwards onto the player after hitting a wall.
+.. caution:: It is a common misconception that selfgauss occurs because the beam somehow "reflects" backwards onto the player after hitting a wall.
 It is easy to see that this is a wrong explanation, because the beam cannot reflect when the angle of incidence is less than 60 degrees, and the gauss beam cannot reverse its damage inflicting direction.

 In the first iteration, the gauss beam will ignore the player, because ``pentIgnore`` is set the be the player entity, as explained in :ref:`gauss mechanism`.
 Selfgauss will only work in the next iteration if ``pentIgnore`` is set to null, and :math:`\mathbf{s}_i = \mathbf{s}_{i+1}`.
 Therefore, selfgauss cannot happen if the beam strikes a non-gauss reflectable entity, for it modifies :math:`\mathbf{s}_{i+1}` in the next iteration.
 Selfgauss cannot happen if the beam reflects, as reflections change :math:`\mathbf{s}_{i+1}` as well.